bawolf/inkwell-client-ts/README.md

 # @inkwell/client

 Official Inkwell API client for JavaScript/TypeScript applications.
-This client provides a robust, type-safe interface to the Inkwell API with built-in retry logic, request/response validation, and comprehensive error handling.
+This client provides a robust, type-safe interface to the Inkwell API with runtime validation and comprehensive error handling.

 ## Features

 - 🚀 **Type-safe**: Full TypeScript support with runtime validation using Zod
-- 🔄 **Retry Logic**: Automatic retry with exponential backoff for failed requests
 - 🛡️ **Error Handling**: Comprehensive error handling with custom error types
 - 📝 **Logging**: Built-in debug logging for development and troubleshooting
 - 🔧 **Configurable**: Flexible configuration options for different environments